Organization

 Chair Emeritus, WIN Consortium; Professor Emeritus, University of Chicago; past President and former Executive Vice President & Chief Medical Officer (ASCO) (USA)

-Chief Medical Officer, WIN Consortium; Professor of Medicine, Associate Director Clinical Research, MCW Cancer Center and Linda T. & John A. Mellowes of Precision Oncology (USA)
+Chief Medical Officer, WIN Consortium; Prof. of Medicine, Associate Director Clinical Research, MCW Cancer Center and Linda T. & John A. Mellowes Chair of Precision Oncology (USA)

 Director, Operational Team, WIN Consortium